RitikaPahwa4444/commitedian/README.md

 - This hook is for macOS and uses `afplay` for sound playback.
 Sorry, Windows and Linux folks.

 ## License
-MIT License.
+The script comes with an MIT License.
 Because sharing is caring.

 ## Assets